-The TSR Peer Group for the 2016-2018 award period included nineteen companies, thirteen of whom were direct peers in either the Electrical, Hydraulics, Aerospace or Vehicle segments.
-The number of directly competitive peers in each segment roughly equated to the percentage of that segment's revenue as a percent of total Eaton revenues at the beginning of the award period.
-The remaining six peers are indirect but relevant peers.
+The TSR Peer Group for the 2017-2019 award period included twenty companies, fourteen of which are direct peers in either the Electrical, Hydraulics, Aerospace or Vehicle segments and six of which are indirect but relevant peers.
+The revenue of the directly competitive peers in each segment expressed as a percentage of total peer group revenue roughly equated to the percentage of revenue each such segment represented of total Eaton revenue at the beginning of the award period (with the indirect peers added to the direct Electrical peers).

-2016-2018 ESIP Awards - Awards for the 2016-2018 award period were determined based on our TSR ranking among the TSR Peer Group.
-For ESIP TSR calculation purposes, our stock price at the beginning of the award period was \$46.94 and our stock price at the end of the award period was \$68.66, adjusted to reflect dividend reinvestments over the period.
-This resulted in TSR of 46.26%, an absolute ranking among the peers at nine out of twenty, and a percentile ranking at the 57.89th percentile.
-This percentile ranking resulted in a performance adjustment factor of 115.79% of target.
+2017-2019 ESIP Awards - Awards for the 2017-2019 award period were determined based on our TSR ranking among the TSR Peer Group.
+For ESIP TSR calculation purposes, our stock price at the beginning of the award period was \$60.68, (adjusted to reflect dividend reinvestments over the period) and our stock price at the end of the award period was \$94.72.
+This resulted in TSR of 56%, an absolute ranking among the peers at eight out of twenty-one, and a percentile ranking at the 65th percentile.
+This percentile ranking resulted in a performance adjustment factor of 130% of target.
 The results are shown in the following tables.